-Mark So grew up in Syracuse and has lived in and around Los Angeles since 1996.
-Over the past 10 years he has maintained a vast output of scores, including a cycle of some 300 pieces concerning the poetry of John Ashbery.
-He has been widely active as an experimental musician, having given many notable solo and ensemble performances, as well as a collaborator on projects with artists of many different disciplines, often resulting in work that occupies a unique genre of its own.
+Mark So grew up in Syracuse and lives in Los Angeles.
+He has maintained a vast output of scores, tapes, and ephemera, including a cycle of some 300 pieces concerning the poetry of John Ashbery.
+He has also been active as a performer of experimental music, having given many notable solo and ensemble performances, as well as a collaborator on projects with artists of various disciplines, often resulting in work that occupies a unique genre all its own.

 So's work explores ordinary situations in various open frames of perception and action, proceeding through simple means of recording/transcription/reading, as well as changing experiences of silence.
 Rather than predicate standard categories of realization, the horizons in his pieces are often surprising and elusive.
 The scores—primarily (but not exclusively) text-based—ground diverse experiences of straightforward literacy, where suitable action emerges between complete adequacy and pure discovery.
-While his work lately has turned from scoring to primarily un-scored practices (to different uses of the typewriter and tape recorder, in particular), it remains largely preoccupied with the material experience of language—its capacity to both hold a line and be struck by the often surprising dimensionality it provokes—and inclined towards a music fully astonished by this emergent nature, drawn directly by the prospects it offers.
+While his work lately has turned from making scores to primarily un-scored practices (particularly, to different uses of the typewriter and tape recorder), it remains largely preoccupied with the material experience of language—its mysterious capacity to hold a simple line, yet be struck by all the chaotic dimensionality of life—and inclined to a music fully astonished by this ever-emergent nature, drawn directly into its prospects.
 So's work often takes place in anonymous, open environments, and realizations have ranged from instrumentals, spoken texts, and performed actions, to tapes, films, quasi-installations, and other, more fanciful/obscure manifestations. .

-In addition to the musicians and ensembles who have had a sustained performing relationship with his work (Casey Anderson, Jason Brogan, Nathan Brown, Julia Holter, Cat Lamb, Tashi Wada, and members of the Dog Star Orchestra among others), as well as his own multifarious presentations of his work, a number of artists working outside the field of music—including Rick Bahto, Madison Brookshire, Francesco Gagliardi, and Adam Overton—have advanced their own unique realizations of So's work, provoking its varied potentials in often powerfully unexpected ways, and compelling novel means of presentation and documentation along the way.
-Madison Brookshire's realization of So's the casual drift, taking place in Brookshire's home studio since June 2010 as a simple, ongoing event of natural light passing through graph paper, has further transformed into a gallery installation piece consisting of projected color slides documenting the event, exhibited in 2011 at Parker Jones Gallery in Culver City and Presents Gallery in Brooklyn.
-A wide spectrum of So's work, ranging from printed score materials to assorted typed pages, postcards, and tapes, is the subject of the unique "documentary" Casual Encounters for super-8 film and audio cassette, by Rick Bahto and Casey Anderson, performed in 2012 at the Echo Park Film Center in Los Angeles and Artists' Television Access in San Francisco.
-Bahto has also made a silent super-8 film performing marmarth—which was made as part of an ensemble realization of So's piece marmarth at Vasquez Rocks in 2010, documents that event, and itself constitutes a further realization of the piece—as well as undertaken an environmental installation of So's score parallel to the earth (In the angles where the grass writing goes on), initiated in September 2011 when Bahto placed 10 identical clear frames of 35mm film in different spots along streets in Silver Lake near to and passing under Sunset Blvd., a project which has grown into the super-8 document Monument Valley, made up of footage gathered as Bahto has returned again and again to film the installation sites.
+In addition to musicians/performers who have sustained a relationship with So's work (Jason Brogan, Nathan Brown, Francesco Gagliardi, Julia Holter, James Klopfleisch, Mari, Adam Overton, Tashi Wada, Manfred Werder, and members of the Dog Star Orchestra, among others), and to his own multifarious presentations of his work, several artists working outside of music have taken up their own unique realizations of So's work, provoking its varied potentials in often unexpected ways that compel novel means of presentation and documentation along the way.
+Madison Brookshire's realization of So's the casual drift (2010), taking place in Brookshire's home studio since June 2010 as a simple, ongoing event of natural light passing through graph paper, has further transformed into a gallery installation piece consisting of projected color slides documenting the event.
+A wide spectrum of So's work, ranging from printed score materials to assorted typed pages, postcards, and tapes, is the subject of the unique documentary project Casual Encounters (for super-8 film and audio cassette) by Rick Bahto and Casey Anderson, performed in 2012 at the Echo Park Film Center in Los Angeles and Artists' Television Access in San Francisco.
+Bahto has also made a silent super-8 film performing marmarth—done as part of an ensemble realization of So's piece marmarth (2009) at Vasquez Rocks in 2010, which documents that event while itself constituting a further performance of the piece—as well as undertaken an environmental installation of So's score parallel to the earth (In the angles where the grass writing goes on) (2011), initiated in September 2011 when Bahto placed 10 identical clear frames of 35mm film in different spots along streets in Silver Lake near to and passing under Sunset Blvd., a project which has grown into the super-8 document Monument Valley, made up of footage gathered as Bahto has returned again and again to film the installation sites.

 His work has been supported by residencies at the Millay Colony, Spiro Arts, Ucross, the VCCA, the Helene Wurlitzer Foundation of New Mexico, the KHN Center for the Arts, and the Montana Artists' Refuge; commissions from the Pasadena Arts Council and the Maybeck Studio for Performing Arts; and a grant through Meet the Composer's MetLife Creative Connections program.